-Table 2-5 shows the navigation buttons that you will see on every Intercom web page.
+Table 2-6 shows the navigation buttons that you will see on every Intercom web page.

-Table 2-5.
-Web Page Navigation
+Table 2-6.
+V2 Paging Amplifier Web Page Navigation

 Web Page Item Description Home Link to the Home page.
 Device Config Link to the Device Configuration page.
 Networking Link to the Networking page.
-SIP Config Link to go to the SIP Configuration page.
-Nightringer Link to go to the Nightringer page.
+SIP Config Link to the SIP Configuration page.
+Button Config Link to the Button Configuration page.
+Nightringer Link to the Nightringer Configuration page.
 Sensor Config Link to the Sensor Configuration page.
 Multicast Config Link to the Multicast Configuration page.
 Audio Config Link to the Audio Configuration page.
 Event Config Link to the Event Configuration page.
 Autoprovisioning Link to the Autoprovisioning Configuration page.
 Update Firmware Link to the Update Firmware page.